simonw/datasette/docs/plugin_hooks.rst

             "required-setting" in config
         ), "my-plugin requires setting required-setting"

-Or you can return an async function which will be awaited on startup.
-Use this option if you need to make any database queries:
+You can also return an async function, which will be awaited on startup.
+Use this option if you need to execute any database queries, for example this function which creates the ``my_table`` database table if it does not yet exist:

 .. code-block:: python